Gabrielnero000/PBR-Playground/README.md

 In the PBR's world the most popular techniques are **ray-based** techniques, specifically **Ray Tracing** and **Path Tracing**.
 Both tries to simulate the phenom of the human vision using rules from physics (that's were the "physical based" comes from).

 So, to understand  how those algorithms works, we need to understand how the vision works.
-Every eletromagnetic phenom (Wi-FI, TV and radio signal, light...) have a wavelength, wich can go f
+Every eletromagnetic phenom (Wi-FI, TV and radio signal, light...) have a wavelength, wich can go from a few picometeres to even centimeters

 ## Gallery: Images of Experiments